Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

         AllenCahnOperator<FECollection, DIM, NLFI> oper(&spatial, params, TimeScheme::EulerImplicit);
     ```

+!!! warning "Use of `Parameters` and `Parameter` objects"
+    `Parameters` is a C++ object designed for `SLOTH` and defined as a collection of `Parameter` objects.
+The latter is also a C++ object specially developed for `SLOTH`.
+    It enables the definition of a variable which can be of different C++ types.
+It is based on the `std::variant` type.
+Users are referred to the [`Parameters` page in the user manual](../../../Documentation/User/Parameters/index.md) for more details about the definition and the use of these objects.

 The results of SLOTH simulations can be exported to VTK format and can be read with [Paraview](https://www.paraview.org).
 This is possible by using the C++ object `PSTCollection` or, more specifically for tests, by using the alias `PST`.
 This C++ object requires the knowledge of the Finite Element mesh and a numbers of parameters to define, at least, the directories in which the results are stored and the frequency of storage.
 All these parameters are detailed in the page [PostProcessing](../../../Documentation/User/PostProcessing/index.md).